jkanywhere/fpm-rake/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Please send comments and feedback.
+Does this `FPM::Rake` fit into your workflow?